joelsolo99/joelandbethgetmarried/index.md

 <div class="container">
   <h1>You're Invited!</h1>

   <p>Hello!
-If you're reading this, you've been invited to our wedding.</p>
+If you're reading this, you've been invited to our wedding.
+Write down the date!</p>
   <p class="rsvp-reminder">Don't forget to let us know whether you can make it in the RSVP section in the top right!</p>

   <p class="date">17th August 2025</p>

-  <p class="important-info">The ceremony will be at 1 PM at Minstead Lodge, followed by the reception at:</p>
+  <p class="important-info">The ceremony will be at Minstead Lodge, followed by the reception at:</p>
   <p class="location">Smallacres, Brownhill Road BH25 5TT</p>

   <p>Hopefully, all the information you need for how to get there and where to stay is on this website.
-We'll see you soon!</p>
+We'll see you soon! </p>
 </div>

 <style>